Commissioning people worth meeting.

 The commissioning world is full of people with remarkable careers and hard-won opinions, and very few places where those stories get told.
 This is one of them.
 Real conversations with the engineers, managers and leaders shaping mission critical delivery.

-If you've built a career in commissioning and have something to say about where the industry is heading, we'd like to hear it.
-No scripts, just a good conversation.
+Built a career in commissioning with something to say about where the industry is heading?
+Put yourself forward →

-— Common questions
+Common questions

 Asked before most first calls.

-What are your fees?+
+What are your fees?

-What roles do you cover?+
+What roles do you cover?

 Commissioning engineers across electrical, mechanical and controls, through to commissioning managers, CxA professionals, IST leads and senior delivery hires.
 If it sits inside data center commissioning, or one step adjacent to it, we work it.

-What does working with you look like?+
+What does working with you look like?

-How is this different from the recruiters who already call us?+
+How is this different from the recruiters who already call us?

-Which markets do you cover?+
+Which markets do you cover?

 The US data center market, coast to coast, with the deepest coverage in the major hubs: Northern Virginia, Phoenix, Dallas, Atlanta, Columbus and the Pacific Northwest.

 I'm a candidate.
-What happens after I reach out?+
+What happens after I reach out?

 A reply within two business days, then a short conversation off the record.
 Nothing is shared with anyone without your permission, including the fact that we've spoken.

-— Let's talk
+Let's talk

 Tell us what you're building.
 Or where you're heading.